 export { init, activate }

 Note Notice that the loadAndCompileShader() function is excluded from the export statement.
-This function is not needed elsewhere and thus, following good development practice of hiding local implementation details, should remain private to this file.
+This function is not needed elsewhere and thus, following the good development practice of hiding local implementation details, should remain private to this file.

 The shader loading and compiling functionality is now defined.
 You can now utilize and activate these functions to draw with WebGL.